 Selection of meetings?

-Requests for workshops can be submitted per email (email@example.com) via the application form.
-There are 3 deadlines per year, however, please note that you should submit your request at least 3 months before the intended workshop (see website for deadlines).
+Requests for workshops can be submitted via email (email@example.com) via the application form.
+Please note that you should submit your request at least 3 months before the intended workshop (see website for deadlines).

-The Scientific Steering Committee will decide which workshop proposals fits best within the NESSC strategy.
+The Scientific Steering Committee will decide which workshop proposals fit best within the NESSC strategy.

 Outcome of the decision?

-You will be informed on the decision maximum two weeks after the submission deadline.
+You will be informed of the decision a maximum of two weeks after the submission deadline.